theluckyauthor/sf-sim/README.md

    - Capture user inputs (keyboard/mouse clicks) for decision points.
 2. **Update Phase:**
    - Process the selected decision; update game state variables (cash, stress, reputation, etc.).
    - Trigger random events or narrative branches.
+Different narrative branches depend on the state of the company and if they get into YC.
 3. **Render Phase:**
    - Update text panels and 2D visual elements on the canvas.
    - Provide feedback on state changes and next available actions.